 Having a gas or charcoal grill on the deck allows you to enjoy outdoor cooking, from grilled meats and vegetables to roasting a chicken or turkey.
 Cooking outdoors also keeps the heat and smoke out of a closed, air-conditioned home.

-Having a deck off your living room or family room virtually doubles the entertainment area of your home.
+Having a deck off of your living room or family room virtually doubles the entertainment area of your home.
 Summertime is an especially popular time for graduation parties, reunions, and other outdoor events when you need the extra space.

 Eating outdoors with the entire family, without the distraction of the television or video games, is an opportunity to create memories together.
 You can also make mealtime more fun by grilling sweet corn, making s'mores, or churning home-made ice cream.
 If you have young children or pets, putting up safety gates will provide a fun place to play.